You probably don’t need to be told that pregnancy brings a variety of changes to your senses (think food cravings) and to your body.

 One of the most effective remedies for greasy hair is to wash is less often.

-This may sound counter-intuitive, but the more often you wash your hair, the more your scalp can dry out and the result is your body will produce more sebum, which as we mentioned above is the cause of your greasy or oily hair and scalp.
+This may sound counter-intuitive, but the more often you wash your hair, the more your scalp can dry out and the result is your body will produce more sebum, which as we mentioned above is the cause of your hair and scalp issues.

 And if you feel you still need to clean your hair between washes, you can always try using dry shampoo.